 Since I knew we would be doing this project, I was shopping for a new fridge with that in mind.
 I looked for a refrigerator with as flat of a front as I could find.
 (Ours does have a slight curve, this project still works, but a completely flat front might make it a little easier).
 I knew color wouldn’t matter as we were covering it, so I could look at all of those to find the cheapest.
 We ended up finding a fridge at a reduced rate because it had some scratches and imperfections in the door.
 We knew that wouldn’t matter since we were covering it up!

 Our fridge is pretty big, which was something I wanted for our family with 3 teenage boys!
 Often times you can’t find large panel-ready refrigerators, because they make them counter depth to fit in.
 Our laundry room is directly behind where our refrigerator is; we were able to push it back a few inches into that space to give us more room in the kitchen.
+We also were able to add a vent into the wall behind the fridge when we did this for ventilation.

 This fridge also has an internal water dispenser, which isn’t relevant to this project, but it’s a pretty nice feature to have!

-- wood panel (we made our panel)
+- wood panel (we made ours, find the tutorial here)

 - knobs/handles for fridge